SARA: Stress Test Reasoning in Audio Deepfake Detection: Proposed SARA Framework

+Let $X{\in} \mathbb{R}^{L}$ be the input audio with wavelength $L$.
+We define ALMs with CoT as $\mathcal{F}(X){\rightarrow}Y$ mapping $X$ to generate the multi-aspect reasoning verdict $Y{=}\{r_1,r_2,\ldots,r_N, v\}$.
+Here, $v{\in}\{\text{fake}, \text{real}\}$ is the final verdict, and each text $r_i$ represents a reasoning corresponding to the $i^{th}$ aspect.
 To align the model's reasoning process with human intuition, we adopt the reasoning taxonomy for ADD established by \cite{10.1145/3658644.3670325}.
-Consequently, we define the reasoning space $\mathcal{R}_{aspects}$ consisting of six distinct dimensions: \begin{enumerate}[leftmargin=\dimexpr\parindent-0\labelwidth ,noitemsep,topsep=0pt] \item \textbf{Prosody:} Analyzes tone, pitch, inflections, and emotion. \cite{10.1145/3658644.3670325} identified this as the most common linguistic factor humans use, looking for "robotic" flatness or unnatural cadence. \item \textbf{Disfluency:} Examines the presence of natural imperfections such as fillers (e.g., "um", "uh"), hesitations, and stuttering, which are often absent in synthesized speech. \item \textbf{Speed:} Evaluates the pacing of speech to detect unnatural rushing or dragging that signifies algorithmic generation. \item \textbf{Speaking Style:} Assessing articulation, accents, and dialect consistency.
-This captures whether the voice sounds like "read speech" (scripted) versus spontaneous conversation. \item \textbf{Liveliness:} A critical biological indicator involving the presence of breathing sounds, mouth noises, and nasal intake.
-The absence of these "signs of life" is a strong indicator of synthetic audio. \item \textbf{Quality:} Focuses on environmental and technical artifacts, such as background noise, static, clipping, or the "sterile" silence typical of generated audio. \end{enumerate}
+This taxonomy was established by analyzing 24,240 open-text responses from 1,212 participants, which were independently evaluated and reconciled by three raters to achieve strong consensus ($\kappa = 0.82$).
+Consequently, there are six distinct reasoning dimensions: \begin{itemize}[leftmargin=\dimexpr\parindent-0.2\labelwidth ,noitemsep,topsep=0pt] \item \textbf{Prosody:} Tone, pitch, inflections, and emotion. \cite{10.1145/3658644.3670325} identified prosody as the most common linguistic factor humans use, looking for ``robotic'' flatness or unnatural cadence. \item \textbf{Disfluency:} Presence of natural imperfections such as ``um'', ``uh'' fillers, hesitations, and stuttering, which are often absent in synthesized speech. \item \textbf{Speed:} Pacing of speech to detect unnatural rushing or dragging that signifies algorithmic generation. \item \textbf{Speaking Style:} Articulation, accents, and dialect consistency.
+This captures whether the voice sounds like ``scripted speech'' versus spontaneous conversation. \item \textbf{Liveliness:} Presence of breathing sounds, mouth noises, and nasal intake.
+The absence of these ``signs of life'' is a strong indicator of synthetic audio. \item \textbf{Quality:} Environmental and technical artifacts, such as background noise, static, clipping, or the ``sterile'' silence typical of generated audio. \end{itemize}